-The Accreditation Coordinator continues to work full-time on assisting all members of the College community to work on Accreditation.
+The Accreditation Self-Study Coordinator continues to work full-time on assisting all members of the College community to work on Accreditation.
 The Coordinator's full-time position reflects the District's continued commitment to remain off sanctions and to be in compliance at all times with the ACCJC Standards.
 The Accreditation Task Force, comprised of representatives from all College constituents, continued to work together to keep the College informed on Accreditation news and to involve the various groups in gathering evidence pertaining to the Standards.
-Accreditation Task Force Meetings were held on [E0.2: Accreditation Task Force Minutes, ] [E0.3: Accreditation Task Force survey].
+Accreditation Task Force Meetings were held on [E0.2: Accreditation Task Force Minutes,] [E0.3: ATF survey].
 The initial working draft of the ACCJC Report was sent by email to all College employees [E0.4: Email to All, May 20, 2014] for review and commentary by the entire College community.
-ADD August email to ALL and Oct email to all.

 Throughout Spring semester 2014, the Accreditation Coordinator presented information regarding Accreditation to the Academic Senate (AS), Shared Governance Council (SGC), Governing Board, Administrative Leadership Group (ALG), the various Schools, and the President's Cabinet.
-In Spring 2014 and Fall 2014, a Flex Cal session was dedicated to Accreditation [E0.5: Flex Cal Schedule, ] Subsequent drafts of the Report were sent to the entire College community again on May 20, 2014, August 8, 2014, and September (TBA), providing an extended opportunity for feedback from all constituents.
-After further comment and revision, the final Report was accepted by the Superintendent/President's Cabinet on September 15, 2014 [E0.6: SPC Cabinet Agenda on Sept.
-15, 2014] approved by the Academic Senate on September 15, 2014 [E0.7: Academic Senate Minutes,], by the Shared Governance Council on September 17, 2014 [E0.8: SGC Minutes,], and by the Governing Board on [E0.9: Governing Board Agenda,].
-The final version of SCC's ACCJC Follow Up Report was signed on October 2014.
+In Spring 2014 and Fall 2014, a Flex Cal session was dedicated to Accreditation [E0.5: Flex Cal Schedule,] Subsequent drafts of the Report were sent to the entire College community again on May 20, 2014, August 8, 2014, and September (TBA), providing an extended opportunity for feedback from all constituents.
+After further comment and revision, the final Report was accepted by the Superintendent/President's Cabinet on [E0.6: SPC Cabinet Agenda,] approved by the Academic Senate on [E0.7: Academic Senate Minutes,], by the Shared Governance Council on [E0.8: SGC Minutes,], and by the Governing Board on [E0.9: Governing Board Agenda,].
+The final version of SCC's ACCJC Follow Up Report was signed on October____2014.